tessavdheiden/SafeCritic/README.md

 FLORA: Future prediction of obstacle locations in traffic scenes for collision avoidances.

 ## Improve code
+- [ ] Remove in generator builder the devision by 2 for bottleneck dim
 - [ ] Organize code: Seperate dataset from model, delete simple lstm, seperate code in scripts, sgan into more folders (better naming)
 - [ ] Refactor train.py (too long)
 - [ ] Commit attention model in pooling and physical pooling, maybe remove if statements